Gladys Ruth Holmes - The Vicksburg Post

 Gladys Ruth Holmes

-Gladys Ruth Holmes of Jackson, Mississippi, passed away on December 20 at Medical City Frisco Hospital in Frisco, Texas.
+Gladys Ruth Holmes of Jackson, Miss., passed away on Dec.
+20 at Medical City Frisco Hospital in Frisco, Texas.
 She was 86.

-Gladys lived and worked in Memphis, Tennessee and Chicago, Illinois before moving to Jackson in 1968.
-She was employed at various businesses including General Electric, the IRS, the City of Jackson, and Jackson Public Schools.
+Gladys lived and worked in Memphis, Tenn., and Chicago, Ill., before moving to Jackson in 1968.
+She was employed at various businesses including General Electric, the IRS, the City of Jackson and Jackson Public Schools.

 Gladys was preceded in death by her mother, Sadie White and her stepfather, Theodore White.

-She is survived by her daughter, Johnnjalyn Jones and son-in-law, James Jones both of Carrolton, Texas; and her granddaughter, Courtney Jones of Richardson, Texas.
+She is survived by her daughter, Johnnjalyn Jones, and son-in-law, James Jones, both of Carrollton, Texas; and her granddaughter, Courtney Jones of Richardson, Texas.
 She also has a host of other relatives and friends.